EinGyinMoe/Group3/use-cases/use-case-8.md

 ### Trigger

-A request for Population information is sent to an Organization user.
+A request for the information is sent to an Organization user.

 ## MAIN SUCCESS SCENARIO